-What does a pediatric rheumatologist do and why should my child may need to see them?
-There are several reasons why your child may need to see a rheumatologist, who is a medical doctor who specializes in the diagnosis and treatment of rheumatic diseases.
+What does a pediatric rheumatologist do, and why should my child need to see them?
+There are several reasons why your child may need to see a rheumatologist or a medical doctor specializing in the diagnosis and treatment of rheumatic diseases.
 Some of the common reasons include:

 - Joint pain and swelling: If your child is experiencing joint pain and swelling, a rheumatologist can help determine if it is due to a rheumatic disease or other condition.

-- Persistent fever and rash: If your child has a persistent fever and rash, a rheumatologist can evaluate if it is related to a rheumatic disease, such as juvenile idiopathic arthritis or systemic lupus erythematosus.
+- Persistent fever and rash: If your child has persistent fever and rash, a rheumatologist can evaluate if it is related to rheumatic diseases, such as juvenile idiopathic arthritis or systemic lupus erythematosus.

 - Fatigue and weakness: If your child is experiencing chronic fatigue and weakness, a rheumatologist can help evaluate if it is related to a rheumatic disease or other underlying medical condition.

-- Unexplained muscle pain: If your child has unexplained muscle pain, a rheumatologist can evaluate if it is due to a rheumatic disease, such as dermatomyositis or polymyositis.
+- Unexplained muscle pain: If your child has unexplained muscle pain, a rheumatologist can evaluate if it is due to rheumatic diseases, such as dermatomyositis or polymyositis.

 - Autoimmune disorders: If your child has been diagnosed with an autoimmune disorder, such as juvenile idiopathic arthritis or systemic lupus erythematosus, a rheumatologist can help manage and treat the condition.